 make distclean

-Or, if you made a build directory:
+Or, if you made a build directory, do this in the build directory:

-rm -rf build
+rm -rf *

 Then proceed with the 32-bit compilation instructions.